 Sue had her usual two days in school but didn’t pick up any other supply days.
 Thankfully, teachers are still feeling fresh from their holidays and won’t be falling ill until the weather gets colder.

 My week started with a bang.
 One of the staff informed me that his wife had decided to divorce him and that he was sleeping in a local hotel.
 That’s the second staff member that this has happened to in 3 months.
 I spent most of my free time at home tree felling in readiness for winter.

-Jamie actually washed his care today.
-I wrote ‘clean me’ in the dirt on the bonnet and it must have been a constant reminder when he was driving.
-He still has the same girlfriend.
+Jamie washed his car again when I wrote ‘clean me’ in the dirt on the bonnet and it must have been a constant reminder when he was driving.
+He still has the same girlfriend!!!

-I had a BBQ with some rugby friends in the afternoon and we watched England versus Australia.
-AMAZING!!!! we won.
-I was even cheering the French on when they beat New Zealand!!!!!
-I usually can’t stand the French, so arrogant and untrustworthy (that’s a balanced view, held by me since having a holiday in France in 1976).
-I took some nice photos of Lucas and he doesn’t look French, but the ducks do.
+I had a BBQ with some rugby friends on Saturday afternoon and afterwards, we watched England versus Australia.
+AMAZINGLY!!!! we won.
+Later on, I was heard cheer the French on when they beat New Zealand!!!!!
+I usually can’t stand the French, so arrogant and untrustworthy (that’s a balanced view, held by me since suffering a holiday to France in 1976).
+I took some nice photos of Lucas, and he doesn’t look French, but the ducks do.

 On Sunday I decided to scour the hedgerows for sloes in readiness for making sloe gin next week.
 Even though they are not as prolific as last year I managed to pick a carrier bag full.
 I find it so relaxing picking the tiny purple fruit, but not quite as much as drinking the liquid produced from them.
 It is Sue’s favourite tipple.